chengboonrong/orix_challenge/README.md

 There will be two separately apps, one for borrower view and another one for lender view.

-So far the released version of the apps are currently fully working except the "Add document" functionality as it only works in Android Virtual Device as we tested.
+So far the released version of the apps are currently fully working on Android phones except the "Add document" function as it only works in Android Virtual Device as we tested.

 # Screenshots